From Compliance to Access: Implementing Accessibility Metadata Across the Library–Publishing Ecosystem

 Category: Webinars

-Drawing on OCLC’s real-world implementation experience, CLAIRE HOLLOWAY, Manager of Publisher Relations for OCLC, examines how publishers and libraries can translate complex regulatory expectations into practical workflows that ensure digital content is discoverable and usable for people with disabilities.
+Drawing on OCLC’s real-world implementation experience, CLAIRE HOLLOWAY, Manager of Publisher Relations for OCLC, and EMILY GILREATH, Senior Product Manager for Metadata and Digital Services, examine how publishers and libraries can translate complex regulatory expectations into practical workflows that ensure digital content is discoverable and usable for people with disabilities.

 The webinar will also outline the current standards landscape (including W3C guidance and WCAG requirements) and demonstrate how coordinated efforts among publishers, vendors, and libraries are necessary to achieve meaningful compliance and, more importantly, equitable access.